 On May 1, 2018, we entered into an amended employment agreement with Mr. Jones pursuant to which he serves as the Chief Executive Officer of the Company for a term continuing through December 31, 2021 and as a Director of the Company.
 Under the employment agreement, Mr. Jones is entitled to an annual base salary of not less than \$450 thousand and is eligible to receive periodic incentive bonuses for each fiscal year, with the bonus opportunity being equal to 60% of his base salary.
 Mr. Jones is also eligible to receive employee benefits, fringe benefits and perquisites in accordance with the Company's established policies and to participate in equity or other long-term compensation programs at the discretion of the Company.
-The fringe benefits to which Mr. Jones is entitled include: (i) reasonable vacation time when needed; (ii) Group Health Insurance (medical, vision, and dental) and Long and Short Term Disability Insurance; (iii) mobile communications, including iPhones, iPads, and a data plan for use in connection with the Company's business; (iv) an automobile allowance; and (v) continued and existing use of Dallas Country Club and the Crescent Club memberships in connection with the Company is entitled to receive.
+The fringe benefits to which Mr. Jones is entitled include: (i) reasonable vacation time when needed; (ii) Group Health Insurance (medical, vision, and dental) and Long and Short Term Disability Insurance; (iii) mobile communications, including iPhones, iPads, and a data plan for use in connection with the Company's business; (iv) an automobile allowance; and (v) continued and existing use of Dallas Country Club and the Crescent Club memberships in connection with the Company's business.
+In addition, Mr. Jones is entitled to receive any additional fringe benefit that any other employee of the Company is entitled to receive.
 The employment agreement was further amended (y) on March 20, 2019 to provide for an automobile allowance as described above in lieu of a Company-provided automobile and to reference the CrossFirst Bankshares, Inc. 2018 Omnibus Equity Incentive Plan (the "2018 Equity Incentive Plan") as the plan governing the equity awards granted to Mr. Jones and (z) on May 1, 2019 to increase the severance payment payable to Mr. Jones upon certain termination events described below from one and one half (1.5) times to three times the sum of his current base salary and the average of his bonuses from the three prior years.